spotinst/spotinst-examples/Cassandra/readme.md

 ## Introduction

-In this quick start, we’ll demonstrate how to create a Cassandra cluster on Spotinst to reducing cloud compute costs up to 80% while leveraging Spotinst Stateful features in order to keep the cluster available.
+In this quick start, we will demonstrate how to create a 3 node Cassandra cluster on Spotinst to reducing cloud compute costs up to 80% while leveraging Spotinst Stateful features in order to keep the cluster available.

 When using Spot Instances on stateful application it can be very hard to maintain as they have a 2 minutes notice before termination.
 Elastigroup can run Stateful application on spot instances while keeping high availability and provide full SLA.